 Ø IITs and IISERs

-You could also do paid projects or training and online courses or certifications from Coursera, Udemy, EdX, Skillwise etc. It’s very critical to have solid knowledge, technical skills, and hands-on experience in order to get jobs in the biotechnology industry.
+You could also do paid projects or summer training and online courses or certifications on biotechnology from Coursera, Udemy, EdX, Skillwise etc. It’s very critical to have solid knowledge, technical skills, and hands-on experience in order to get jobs in the biotechnology industry.

 Online and Certification Courses